Charles Schwab Intelligent Portfolios Charles Schwab rating

 Charles Schwab Intelligent Portfolios Features

-Schwab’s automated accounts are divided into three portfolio themes: global, U.S. focused, and income.
-The income theme includes many bond and dividend funds.
-The global theme includes international ETFs.
-Every portfolio has a risk profile, and Schwab offers six, from conservative to aggressive growth.
+Automated accounts at Schwab are divided into three portfolio themes.
+They are global, U.S. focused, and income.
+The last category will include a lot of bond and dividend funds.
+Obviously, the global division includes some international ETFs.
+Whichever investment theme an account uses, it will have a risk profile.
+Schwab has six of these.
+They range from conservative to aggressive growth.

-Taxable robo accounts with $50,000 or more qualify for tax-loss harvesting, which must be turned on online.
-Accounts with less than $50,000 do not have this feature.
-Even so, all robo accounts get free automatic rebalancing.
+Taxable automated accounts with at least $50,000 in assets qualify for tax-loss harvesting.
+The service must be activated online.
+Accounts with less than $50,000 cannot use it.
+Although this policy is rather restrictive, all robo accounts receive automatic rebalancing at no charge.

 Charles Schwab Website